On some perturbation properties of nonsmooth optimization on Riemannian manifolds with applications: Application II: Riemannian augmented Lagrangian method

-If a retraction $R$ additionally satisfies $ \left.\frac{\mathrm{D}^2}{\mathrm{~d} t^2} R(t \xi)\right|_{t=0}=0$ for any $\xi \in T_x \mathcal{M}$, where $\dfrac{\mathrm{D}^2}{\mathrm{~d} t^2} \gamma$ denotes acceleration of the curve $\gamma$, then we call it a second-order retraction.
-The second-order retraction can be interpreted as the approximation of exponential mappings and includes retractions such as the polar retraction for Stiefel manifold and the projective retraction for fixed rank manifold, see \cite[Exmaple 4.12]{AM12} for more details.
-In this section, we always assume that the retraction is second-order.
+If a retraction $R_x$ additionally satisfies $ \frac{\mathrm{D}^2}{\mathrm{~d} t^2} R(t \xi)|_{t=0}=0$ for any $\xi \in T_x \mathcal{M}$, where $\frac{\mathrm{D}^2}{\mathrm{~d} t^2} \gamma$ denotes the acceleration of a curve $\gamma$, then $R_x$ is called a second-order retraction.
+Such retractions can be interpreted as approximations of exponential mappings and include, for example, the polar retraction on the Stiefel manifold and the projective retraction on fixed rank manifolds; see \cite[Example 4.12]{AM12} for more details.
+In this section, we assume the retraction is second-order.

-The globalized semismooth Newton method for solving RALM subproblem (\ref{eq:alm-mani}) is given in Algorithm \ref{alg:ssn}.
+The globalized semismooth Newton method for solving the RALM subproblem (\ref{eq:alm-subproblem}), given in \cite[Algorithm 4.1]{ZBDZ21}, aims to solve the equation $\operatorname{grad}_x l^{\rho_k}(x,y^k)=0$ for $x$ in the $k$-th iteration.
 Let $R_{\bar{x}}$ be a second-order retraction.
-Suppose that $\theta$ is a polyhedral convex function or is the indicator function of second-order cone or positive semidefinite cone, it follows Theorem \ref{thm:strong-vari-suff-ssosc} that the M-SSOSC is equivalent to the positive definiteness of the elements in Hessian bundle of $l^{\rho}_{R_{\bar{x}}}(0_{\bar{x}},\bar{y})$ for $\rho$ sufficiently large.
-Moreover, we shall show that this condition also is sufficient to the superlinear convergence of Algorithm \ref{alg:ssn} by employing following proposition.
+Suppose that $\theta$ is either a polyhedral convex function or is the indicator function of a second-order cone or a positive semidefinite cone.
+Then, by Theorem \ref{thm:strong-vari-suff-ssosc}, the M-SSOSC is equivalent to the positive definiteness of the elements in the Hessian bundle of $l^{\rho}_{R_{\bar{x}}}(0_{\bar{x}},\bar{y})$ for sufficiently large $\rho$.
+Moreover, we shall show that this condition also suffices to guarantee the superlinear convergence of the semismooth Newton method.